tafax/angular-digest-auth/README.md

     dgAuthServiceProvider.setHeader('Your-Header-For-Authentication');
 }]);
 ````

+Note, for more general interoperation, the server could be configured
+to send this alternative header only if it sees the following header
+in the request, which is usally sent by default in AJAX calls.

+    X-Requested-With: XMLHttpRequest

+This way, HTTP-Digest works as normal on non-AJAX clients.

+AngularJS as of v1.3.0 [needs to be instructed to include this](http://www.nabito.net/angularjs-http-not-sending-x-requested-with-header/)
+as follows:

+    myAppModule.config(['$httpProvider', function($httpProvider) {
+        $httpProvider.defaults.headers.common["X-Requested-With"] = 'XMLHttpRequest';
+    }]);

 ###Limit
 How to configure the limit of number requests to sign in.
 When the limit is exceeded